Rose-STL-Lab/HDR-IL/README.md

 Code for NeurIPS 2020 paper titled

 Code is written with PyTorch.
-Data can be generated using the
+Data can be generated using the "Simulation Code"

 To Train The Model: